Amine-Karmouche/Greendizer-JS-Boilerplate/README.md

 Welcome to Greendizer Boilerplate

 #Contents
-This is a JavasScript starter project using OAuth 2.0/BasicAuth for authentication.
+This is a JavaScript starter project using OAuth 2.0/BasicAuth for authentication.
 This boilerplate enables you to start your first Javascript powered Greendizer application.
 The provided code enables you (as a seller) to display the user settings along with listing invoices and hourly digests.
 Consult the greendizer reference if need be.